Probable-Futures/docs/tilesets.md

 If the warming scenario numbers increase from 1.5°C above pre-industrial to 1.6°C, 1.7°C and eventually 2°C, the range shifts warmer again.
 If you click the 2°C tab, you will see the range of expected values in Delhi has shifted.
 In this 2°C scenario, the low, mid and high number of days above 32°C is 195, 232, and 269.
 You can think of this as a bell curve of values shifting to the right, toward the warmer side of a graph of temperatures in a place.
 Often the shape of the bell curve changes as it shifts.

--   `high`: This is the high value in the range.
+-   `low`: This is the low value in the range.
 These conditions should be expected approximately 5% of the time.
 -   `mid`: This is the average or median condition.
-(Some maps use average while others use median for this value.
-See the labels on the map to differentiate.)
+Conditions near this value should be expected in a typical year.
--   `low`: This is the low value in the range.
+-   `high`: This is the high value in the range.
 These conditions should be expected approximately 5% of the time.

+##### Note on average and median values
+When creating these maps, we realized the range of values sometimes formed a normal distribution and other times skewed toward the tail.
+To provide reliable expected mid values, we chose to use median on maps that tend to have ranges with long tails.
+- Maps of temperature use average
+- Maps of precipitation use median
+- Maps of dryness vary: the two maps of drought use average and the map of wildfire and water balance use median
+- The climate zones map uses average